What are Mountaintop Projects?

 • Types of students who would be ideal for this project…majors, skill sets, competencies, interests, etc.

-• Ideal location for conducting your work (if some form of in-person work is possible)...Building C or another on-campus location
+• Ideal location for conducting your work on campus, or another location?

 • Special equipment or setup you anticipate needing for your project